-Even if eliminating several occurrences at the same time can be desirable from an efficiency perspective, such simultaneous elimination steps should be conceptually redundant, that is, they should always be sequentialisable into a number of individual elimination steps, leading to an, in some appropriate sense, equivalent result.
-Thus it should suffice to only allow substituting affine expressions for G, i.e. propositional functions of the shape $\lambda y.\phi$ where y occurs at most once in φ .
+Even if eliminating several occurrences at the same time can be desirable from an efficiency perspective, such simultaneous elimination steps should be conceptually redundant, that is, they should always be sequentializable into a number of individual elimination steps, leading to an, in some appropriate sense, equivalent result.
+Thus it should suffice to only allow substituting affine expressions for G, that is, propositional functions of the shape $\lambda y. \phi$ where y occurs at most once in φ .
 That this constraint is not captured can be seen as a second deficiency of the rule.
-Combining the constraints with that of the previous paragraph amounts to requiring that yshould occur exactly once in φ or, stated differently, that G is a so-called context variable [LV00] (note there is a bijective correspondence between occurrences of subterms and one-hole contexts).
+Combining the constraint with that of the previous paragraph amounts to requiring that y should occur exactly once in φ or, stated differently, that G is a so-called context variable (Levy & Villaret, 2000) (note there is a bijective correspondence between occurrences of subterms and one-hole contexts).

-Non-head-definedness A third deficiency of the description elimination rule (1) is that it is not head-defined, that is, the head-symbol G of its left-hand side $G(\mathbf{r}x.F(x))$ is not a connective or quantifier, but a variable.
-As a consequence, scope-widening holds: if the left-hand side of the rule matches some sub-expression of an expression, it matches the expression itself, as one easily checks.
+Non-head-definedness A third deficiency of the description elimination Rule (1) is that it is not head-defined, that is, the head-symbol G of its left-hand side $G(\mathfrak{r} x, F(x))$ is not a connective or quantifier, but a variable.
+As a consequence, scope-widening holds: if the left-hand side of the rule matches some subexpression of an expression, it matches the expression itself, as one easily checks.

-Remark 5.6.
-Non-head-definedness can be seen as the source of the ambiguity of the formula $\neg P(\mathbf{r} x.
-Q(x))$ discussed in the introduction.
-Because the description can be eliminated from the sub-formula $P(\mathbf{r}x.Q(x))$ it can be eliminated from the formula itself too, yielding the two interpretations $\neg \exists x. (\forall y.
+REMARK 5.6.
+Non-head-definedness can be seen as the source of the ambiguity of the formula $\neg P(\eta x Q(x))$ discussed in the introduction.
+Because the description can be eliminated from the subformula $P(\eta x Q(x))$ it can be eliminated from the formula itself too, yielding the two interpretations $\neg \exists x. (\forall y.
 Q(y) \leftrightarrow x = y) \land P(x)$ and $\exists x. (\forall y.
 Q(y) \leftrightarrow x = y) \land \neg P(x)$, respectively.

-Scopes can only be widened up to occurrences of quantifiers or $\boldsymbol{\gamma}$'s that bind free variables in the description.
+Scopes can only be widened up to occurrences of quantifiers or \mathbf{i} 's that bind free variables in the description.
 For instance, in $\forall x.
-P(\mathbf{1}y, Q(y, x))$ the scope of the description cannot be widened to the whole formula, and similarly for the inner description in $P(\mathbf{r}x.(\mathbf{r}y.x+1=y)=2)$.
+P(\mathbf{i}yQ(y, x))$ the scope of the description cannot be widened to the whole formula, and similarly for the inner description in $P(\mathbf{i}x.(\mathbf{i}yx + 1 = y) = 2)$.
 Indeed, matching the left-hand side of the rule fails in both cases as it would require to 'unbind' the variable x.
-Accordingly, scope widening is constrained by the requirement that the variables free in the expression substituted for F be bound outside the expression matching the lefthand side.
+Accordingly, scope widening is constrained by the requirement that the variables free in the expression substituted for F be bound outside the expression matching the left-hand side.

 We define the wide-scope strategy as the rewrite strategy that rewrites descriptions within their widest possible scope.
 Exploiting this strategy we now give an example for statement F1 in the introduction.
-That is, we show that an infinite sequence of description elimination steps is always possible for the ambiguous description operator, in case the right-hand side e of the rule contains (at least) two occurrences of G. Explicitly displaying these occurrences of G in the right-hand side and their arguments, the rule takes the form (cf. Remark 5.8)
+That is, we show that an infinite sequence of description elimination steps is always possible for the ambiguous description operator, in case the right-hand side e of the rule contains (at least) two occurrences of G. Explicitly displaying these occurrences of G in the right-hand side and their arguments, the rule takes the form (cf., Remark 5.8)

-$$G(\boldsymbol{\gamma} x.
-F(x)) \rightarrow{\boldsymbol{\gamma}} C[G(\phi), G(\psi)]$$
+$$G(\mathbf{i} x.
+F(x)) \rightarrow \mathbf{i} C[G(\phi), G(\psi)]$$

-To see the problem with such a rule having multiple occurrences of G in its right-hand side, consider its application to the formula $\iota x.
-Q(x) = \iota x.
-Q(x)$.
-Substituting $\lambda x.
-Q(x)$ for F and $\lambda y. y = \iota x.
-Q(x)$ for G yields the step
+To see the problem with such a rule having multiple occurrences of G in its right-hand side, consider its application to the formula γx . $Q(x) = \gamma x$.
+Q(x).
+Substituting λx .
+Q(x) for F and λy . $y = \gamma x$.
+Q(x) for G yields the step